ray-project/ray/doc/source/placement-group.rst

 .. tabs::
   .. group-tab:: Python

-    By default, the lifetimes of placement group is Non-Detached which will be destroy when the job or its creator(even a detached actor) is done.
-If you want to keep it alive, you should make its lifetime `detached`, just like the following code:
+    By default, the lifetimes of placement groups are not detached and will be destroyed when the driver is terminated (but, if it is created from a detached actor, it is killed when the detached actor is killed).
+If you'd like to keep the placement group alive regardless of its job or detached actor, you should specify `lifetime="detached"`.
+For example:

     .. code-block:: python